christian-byrne/img2txt-comfyui-nodes/README.md

 - `cd img2txt-comfyui-nodes`
 - `pip install -r requirements.txt`
 - Models will be automatically downloaded per-use.
 If you never toggle a model on in the UI, it will never be downloaded.
 Don't toggle on the Llava model if you don't want to download 15Gb.
 Outputs with BLIP only are still very good and only 1Gb w/ fast inference.
+- To ask specific questions about the image and get good results, use the Llava model.
+The questions are separated by line in the multiline text input box.

 ## Models Implemented (so far)